Carson Yeung

 Carson Yeung Ka Sing (楊家誠; born 27 February 1960) is a Hong Kong businessman who, until February 2014, was the president of English football club Birmingham City F.C., and chairman and an executive director of Birmingham International Holdings (previously Grandtop International Holdings), an investment, entertainment and sportswear firm registered in the Cayman Islands, which owns that club.
 He is also a director of Universal Energy Resources Holdings and Universal Management Consultancy Ltd.

 In March 2014, Yeung was convicted on five counts of money laundering and sentenced to six years' imprisonment.
 He is currently serving his sentence after the Hong Kong Court of Final Appeal rejected his final appeal.

 Career

 Early years

 At the age of 12 he moved to London before returning to Hong Kong to work.
 Up until the 1990s he was in a Tsim Sha Tsui barber shop called "Vanity", and was trained as a hairdresser.

 Investments

 Yeung began his investment career making his first fortune in the Hong Kong Real Estate industry.
 In 1997, he began having financial trouble caused by the Asian financial crisis.
 He tried to recover by investing in penny stocks in 1999 to use shares to cover failed shares.

-According to the BBC he "made his fortune on penny stocks in neighbouring Macau."
+According to the BBC, he "made his fortune on penny stocks in neighbouring Macau."

-In 2004, he then co-founded Greek Mythology, a casino in Macau.
+In 2004, he co-founded "Greek Mythology", a casino in Macau.
 He was also once the head of a Human Resources department at a gas company.